How to Build a Kitchen Island

 How to Prepare for a Kitchen Island Installation

-You must ensure that it fits in the room and that you have enough space to move around it.
-You should aim to have at least 1.2meters between the kitchen island and the existing kitchen counters or walls.
+Check the dimensions and ensure it fits into the room, and that you have enough space to move around it.
+You should aim to have at least 1.2 meters between the kitchen island and the existing kitchen counters or walls.

 How to Build a Kitchen Island Yourself